-Vice-President : Fiona Tolhurst, Associate professor of English at Florida Gulf Coast University is the author of two books on medieval Arthurian literature: Geoffrey of Monmouth and the Feminist Origins of the Arthurian Legend, and Geoffrey of Monmouth and the Translation of Female Kingship.
+Vice-President : Fiona Tolhurst, Associate professor and Interim Chair of the Language and Literature Department at Florida Gulf Coast University is the author of two books on medieval Arthurian literature: Geoffrey of Monmouth and the Feminist Origins of the Arthurian Legend, and Geoffrey of Monmouth and the Translation of Female Kingship.
 Fiona has hosted both a northeast regional meeting and an Annual Meeting for SVHE, and she is Editor of the online, monthly publication “Forum for Values in Higher Education“.

 Treasurer: Ryan Korstange, Assistant Professor of University Studies at Middle Tennessee State University.

 Secretary: Melanie Howard, Assistant Professor of Biblical and Religious Studies at Fresno Pacific University.
 Melanie specializes in the area of New Testament studies where her work focuses particularly on the Gospels.

 Executive Director: Eric Bain-Selbo—Dean, School of Humanities and Social Sciences, Indiana University, Kokomo

 Chair: Cathy Bao Bean – Author of The Chopsticks-Fork Principle, A Memoir and Manual, co-author of The Chopsticks-Fork Principle x 2, A Bilingual Reader with Dongdong Chen, and The Course for Cross-Cultural Communication, also with Dongdong Chen.
 Team Leader of the Summer Workshop for College Teachers